LoRA-DA: Data-Aware Initialization for Low-Rank Adaptation via Asymptotic Analysis: Experiments

 \section{Experiments}

 In this section, we conduct experiments to evaluate \ourmethod{} against representative initialization strategies for LoRA across several NLP benchmarks.
 All experiments are performed on eight NVIDIA A800 GPUs, unless stated otherwise.
-The small set of target-domain samples used to estimate the necessary statistics is by default set to 256 samples.
+We use 256 target samples by default to estimate the required statistics, and Appendix~\ref{appendix:Fisher estimation stability} shows that Fisher estimation remains stable at this sample size.
 Our baselines consist of vanilla LoRA~\citep{hu2022lora} and its initialization variants with original structure: the data-agnostic methods PiSSA~\citep{meng2024pissa} and MiLoRA~\citep{wang2025milora}, and the gradient-based method LoRA-One~\citep{zhangonelora}.
 We do not include other PEFT methods that modify the original LoRA structure, despite their initialization modules, in order to maintain fairness in comparison.
+We provide the hyperparameter settings in the Appendix~\ref{appendix:Hyperparameter_Settings}.